baumgab1-matc/it-dev-161-brent-baumgart-p2/README.md

 I went with option 1 and am using MongoDB Atlas for backend and React as my frontend.

 # Requirement 2
 I made a small ecommerce site for buying coffee.
-I focused more making sure that backend works correct with the idea that later I can make the frontend look better.

 The site allows a customer to login in and make a purchase. <br>
 The site will not allow someone who does not have an account to order. <br>